PeterLindgren-se/biztalk-get-suspended-messages-sql/README.md

    `c:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe -out:biztalk-decompress-message.exe biztalk-decompress-message.cs`

+3. Choose whether you need all messages, all messages of a certain message type, or all messages pertaining to a specific service instance (orchestration or messaging).

-3. Edit the SQL and Powershell files:
+4. Edit the SQL and Powershell files:

    a) Add where-conditions in the SQL query file, for example if you only want to select a certain message type, NULL for messages with no message type; or a specific service instance ID.

    b) Set server/instance name and database name in the Powershell script.

-4. Create a subfolder 'data' for data files:
+5. Create a subfolder 'data' for data files:

    `New-Item -Path . -Name data -Type Directory -Force`

-5. Run the Powershell script:
+6. Run the Powershell script:

    `.\biztalk-get-suspended-messages.ps1 .\biztalk-get-suspended-messages.sql .\data`